xia0pin9/jscanvas/Project/README.txt

 	<p>@DRAW SPLINECHART WITH OPTIONS opts FROM DATA xvalue, yvalue AT #well;</p>

     With this setup, the chart will query point per second and add it on chart.

+3. DEMO:

+   Currently, we have implemented six macro components.
+Each component has a seperate usage example.
+They are put in login.html, latest.html, total.html, half.html, port.html, current.html, corresponding with FORM, TABLE, LINECHART, COLUMNCHART, PIECHART, SPLINECHART macro components respectively.
+Accoring to the needs and situations, different macro patterns may need different data specification.

+   The Demo_DSL is